 Reflective Practice and the Peer Review Portfolio

 Are you currently pursuing initial licensure or adding and endorsement through the Peer Review Alternative Certification Route?
 This course supports and guides teachers pursuing initial licensure or adding endorsements to their Vermont teaching license.
 Participants need to be in a school setting, for student teaching will not be arranged through this course.
 As part of this course, participants examine the InTASC Model Core Teaching Standards (Vermont Core Teaching Standards) and content endorsement standards and develop an electronic portfolio demonstrating their competency on each standard through the collection of artifacts and a written commentary that describes, analyzes and reflects on the evidence.
 Vermont-NEA members taking this course will qualify for Vermont-NEA Scholarships to pay for the Peer Review Fee.
-Vermont-NEA will offer a 2020-2021 Course.
-This will be advertised in the @vtnea newsletter, which is sent out each Wednesday during the school year.
-You can sign up at the bottom right side of this website.
+Vermont-NEA will offer a 2021-2022 Course found here.
 Also, feel free to email Juliette Longchamp with questions at [email protected].